 Since 2013, the Trust has worked to develop plans for the former station house on the reinstated Borders Railway line: consulting local people, preparing plans/costs, talking to funders and generally trying to take their ideas forward.

 The community at large were consulted as much as possible in the time available to help inform the potential use of the station house building.
 The options appraisal results of the community consultation revealed that the most supported option was for the building to be developed into a suitable space for the development of a quality bar/bistro, a cycle business, art studio/workshops and exhibition space.
 It is also intended that there be enhanced facilities for travellers using the station and visitors to Stow and the surrounding area.

-In 2019, Aitken Turnbull Architects were appointed to the project, and have produced the following design scheme:
+In 2019, Aitken Turnbull Architects were appointed to the project, and produced the following design scheme:

-Click here for the latest updates on the project.
+Click here for the latest news and updates on the project.